deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13674/index.md

 ![](figures/figures_20_2.png)

-> 🔼 The figure shows synthetic images generated from ImageNet-LT with various levels of image guidance, demonstrating the spectrum from prototypical features (low guidance) to high-fidelity images (high guidance).
+> 🔼 The figure shows synthetic images generated with different image guidance levels, illustrating the spectrum from prototypical features (low guidance) to high fidelity to real images (high guidance).
 > <details>
 > <summary>read the caption</summary>
-> Figure 6: Synthetic generation with various image guidance and random seeds based on ImageNet-LT.
+> Figure 2: Synthetic images generated with various image guidance levels and random seeds. × marks images with low-fidelity to the text prompt, which are filtered out by CLIPScore (ref. the end of §3.1).
 > </details>

 ![](figures/figures_20_3.png)

-> 🔼 The figure shows synthetic images generated from iWildCam dataset with different image guidance levels, demonstrating the spectrum from prototypical features (low guidance) to high fidelity to real images (high guidance).
+> 🔼 The figure showcases synthetic images generated from iWildCam dataset using various image guidance levels and random seeds, illustrating the spectrum from prototypical to real-world images.
 > <details>
 > <summary>read the caption</summary>
 > Figure 7: Synthetic generation with various image guidance and random seeds based on iWildCam.